 - Put dirty dishes in dishwasher.

 - Scrub sink with dish soap and a sponge or rag.
 Get all of the gross stuck on food off the sink.
+Use a little elbow grease now to get good results later.

 - Rinse sink well.